By Don Goodman

 For contracting jobs, especially for technical positions, the rules are a bit different, and they may want to see an addendum to your resume of all the projects you have done.

-Make sure your cover letter clearly indicates what you are seeking and in the case of part-time jobs, include your hours of availability and time commitment.
+Make sure your cover letter clearly indicates the job you are seeking and, in the case of part-time jobs, includes your hours of availability and time commitment.

-Now you have to get your resume in front of the right people and there only 3 ways to do this: Job Boards, Recruiters and Direct Contact.
+Now you have to get yourself, your LinkedIn Profile, or your resume in front of the right people.
+These are the 5 best ways to do this: Personal SEO, Personal Marketing, Job Boards, Recruiters, and Direct Contact.

-Indeed and most of the job boards also have an Advanced Search option where you can indicate that you are searching for part-time or contracting positions.
-Net-Temps.com, Sologig.com, Freelancer.com, Flexjobs.com and Guru.com are also good sites to check out and don’t forget Craig’s list.
+Most job boards also have an Advanced Search option where you can indicate that you are searching for part-time or contracting positions.
+Flexjobs.com, Sologig.com (owned by CareerBuilder.com), UpWork.com, and Guru.com are also good sites to check out, and don’t forget Craigslist.

 Depending on the kind of position you are seeking, recruiters can help.
 If you are seeking a contracting position, there are many agencies that specialize in placing independent contractors especially for technical positions.